-Peck and Bacall have always been known for their dramatic performances in stark melodramas.
+Legendary actors Gregory Peck and Lauren Bacall have always been known for their dramatic performances in stark melodramas.
 In the 1940s, when both artists’ careers first flourished, they participated in projects that took advantage of their strong personalities.
 Considering both actors’ filmographies, it is a bit shocking to see them working for laughs in Vicente Minnelli’s goofy romantic comedy Designing Woman.

-Designing Woman was first proposed by famed costume designer Helen Rose.
-James Stewart and Grace Kelly were the first choices for the main roles, but Kelly’s early retirement changed everything.
-In an interesting move, MGM went against the trend, and chose two dramatic actors for the leading roles.
+Designing Woman is based on an idea by famed costume designer Helen Rose (The Bad and the Beautiful).
+James Stewart (The Philadelphia Story) and Grace Kelly (High Noon) were the first choices for the main roles, but Kelly’s early retirement changed everything.
+In an interesting move, producer Dore Schary went against the trend, and chose two dramatic actors for the leading roles.

-The cast also includes Dolores Gray (It’s Always Fair Weather), Mickey Shaughnessy (From Here to Eternity), Tom Helmore (Vertigo), Chuck Connors (The Big Country).
-Look closely for Dean Jones (The Love Bug) as an assistant stage manager.
+The supporting cast is very good too.
+Dolores Gray (It’s Always Fair Weather), Mickey Shaughnessy (From Here to Eternity), Tom Helmore (Vertigo), Chuck Connors (The Big Country), etc., all actors have plenty of opportunities to shine.
+Look closely for Dean Jones (The Love Bug) in a small role — he plays the assistant stage manager.

 Conclusions & Final Thoughts:

-Designing Woman is not perfect, but with a group of real professionals in front of and behind the camera, this film has all the ingredients of a fun romantic comedy.
-If you are a fan of any of the stars you won’t want to pass on this one.
+Designing Woman is not the best movie of its kind, not even close, but with a group of real professionals in front of and behind the camera, this film has all the ingredients of a fun romantic comedy.
+If you are a fan of any of the stars you won’t want to pass on this one — it’s a delightful rom-com!
 Color, 118 minutes, Not Rated.